 Naturopaths may be engaged in other areas, including but not limited to research, product development, marketing and sales, education and public health promotion.
 Education and experience inform the practitioner’s individualised scope of practice.

-The legislation appropriate to health care providers in New Zealand are adhered to:
+The legislation appropriate to health care providers in New Zealand are:

 - Treaty of Waitangi